 The number of registrants and attendees for each seminar in FY 2004 is shown in Table 3 and Table 4 below.
-The table was expanded to represent the number of government and private sector registrants.
+We expanded the table to represent the number of government and private sector registrants.
 The attendance rate ranged from 66 percent to 176 percent, with an average attendance rate of 98.2 percent.